erik-adelbert/aoc/2023/README.md

 r(QQQQ2) = 9157553
 </pre>

-\o/ and that's it upon enconding, the resulting data structure is an integer and thus a sorting key.
+\o/ and that's it!
+Upon enconding a hand its unique `24bits` code is in lexicographic order.

 ```C
 func cmp(a, b game) int {